frankkwabenaaboagye/explore-spring/spring-security/springOne2024-springsecurity6.4/README.md

 - Create a bank account object
-- create a bank account service
+- create a bank account service  (domain logic is not really important)